Tea Party protests: First Tea Party convention

 On February 4, 2010, the first Tea Party national convention was held in Nashville, attended by 600 people.
-The convention received broad media coverage as former GOP Vice Presidential Candidate Sarah Palin was the featured speaker.
+The convention received broad media coverage as former GOP vice presidential candidate Sarah Palin was the featured speaker.
 Some tea partiers condemned the event, questioning the main sponsor, Tea Party Nation, a for-profit group, as well as the several hundred dollar ticket price.
 The former Alaska governor was criticized for receiving as much as $100,000 to address the convention.

+Tactics

-TacticsThe New York Times reported on August 8, 2009, that organizations opposed to the President Obama's health care legislation were urging opponents to be disruptive.
+The New York Times reported on August 8, 2009, that organizations opposed to the President Obama's health care legislation were urging opponents to be disruptive.
 It noted that the Tea Party Patriots web site circulated a memo instructing them to "Pack the hall.
 Yell out and challenge the Rep's statements early.
 Get him off his prepared script and agenda.
 Stand up and shout and sit right back down."
 The memo continued, "The Rep [representative] should be made to feel that a majority, and if not, a significant portion of at least the audience, opposes the socialist agenda of Washington."

 Some Tea Party organizers have stated that they look to leftist Saul Alinsky's Rules for Radicals for inspiration.
 Protesters have also appropriated left-wing imagery; the logo for the March 9/12 on Washington featured a raised fist design that was intended to resemble those used by the pro-labor, anti-war, and black power movements of the 1960s.
 In addition, the slogan "Keep Your Laws Off My Body", usually associated with pro-choice activists, has been seen on signs at tea parties.

 On April 8, 2010, it was announced that the National Tea Party Federation had been set up to publicize the movement, and organizers said it would issue news releases, respond to critics and help get the word out about tea party rallies and initiatives.
 Tea Party activist Mark Skoda noted the slow response to critics who have charged the protesters with racism, stating: "It took us 72 hours to respond to John Lewis...
 We're not needing to meet every week.
 But there will now be a way to have a call to arms to respond to attacks with a crisp and clear message."